Growing thyme plant is easy! It more or less looks after itself as a low maintenance, high impact herb, and is perfect for the novice gardener.

 Thyme herbs are part of the mint family (Lamiaceae), although they have an unmistakably different flavor and scent.
 They are associated mostly with Mediterranean style cooking to flavor meat and vegetable dishes such as stews, casseroles, soups and even scrambled eggs.

-Good Products For Growing Thyme:
+Good Products At Amazon For Growing Thyme:

 - Neem Bliss 100% Cold Pressed Neem Oil